Funding Line 2

 COVID-19 and Domestic Violence Prevention: All partici-pants attend an additional training which focuses on the prevention of a COVID-19 infection.
 Additionally, the training informs about gender-based violence and supports its mitigation by raising awareness and informing about pre-vention strategies.

-1. Individual development plans for 350 families are created and analysed.
+1. Individual development plans for 350 families were created and analysed

-2. 100 participants are trained and supported to start their own micro-enterprises.
+2. 59 participants were trained and started or restarted their own micro-enterprises

-3. 250 participants receive skills training and are linked to job providers.
+3. 250 participants received skills training and were linked to job providers

-4. 700 participants from 350 families are trained in Covid-19 and domestic violence prevention.
+4. 700 participants from 350 families were trained in COVID-19 and domestic violence prevention

 DOWNLOAD FACTSHEET